Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Psychotherapy and group therapy

-The philosophy common to all of these varied psychological approaches is the belief that you can do something on your own to control pain, including changing your attitudes, the perception of being a victim, feelings, or behaviors associated with pain, or understanding how unconscious forces and past events have contributed to pain.
+The philosophy common to all of these varied psychological approaches is the belief that you can do something on your own to control pain.
+This includes changing your attitudes, the perception of being a victim, feelings, or behaviors associated with pain, or understanding how unconscious forces and past events have contributed to pain.

 Patient and family education and counseling